Using anti-squeezed Schr\"odinger cat states for detection of a given phase shift: Conclusion

 \section{Conclusion}

-We showed here that using anti-squeezed Schr\"odinger cat probe states in the non-Gaussian interferometric scheme proposed in Refs. \cite{Gorshenin_LPL_21_6_2024, Gorshenin_JOSA_B_42_7_2025}, it is possible to make this scheme significantly more tolerant to optical losses.
+We showed here that by using antisqueezed Schrödinger cat probe states in the non-Gaussian interferometric scheme proposed in Refs.~\cite{Gorshenin_LPL_21_6_2024, Gorshenin_JOSA_B_42_7_2025} it is possible to make this scheme significantly more tolerant to optical losses.

-In our analysis, we assumed the use of the modern photon-number-resolving detectors and the maximum likelihood decision rule.
-We performed numerical optimization of the anti-squeezing factor assuming optimistic but experimentally achievable values of the Schr\"odinger cat amplitude $\alpha$ and the quantum efficiency of the setup $\eta$ and identified the area in these parameters space within which the resulting sensitivity overcomes the one provided by the Gaussian squeezed states.
-Note that this area corresponds to demanding but feasible values of \(\eta \gtrsim 0.96\) and SC-state amplitudes \(1.5\leq\alpha\leq3\).
+In our analysis, we assumed the use of the modern photon-number-resolving detectors and the maximum-likelihood decision rule.
+We performed numerical optimization of the antisqueezing factor assuming optimistic but experimentally achievable values of the Schrödinger cat amplitude $\alpha$ and the quantum efficiency of the setup $\eta$, and identified the area in these parameters space within which the resulting sensitivity overcomes the one provided by the Gaussian squeezed states.
+Note that this area corresponds to demanding but feasible values of \(\eta \gtrsim 0.96\) and SC state amplitudes \(1.5\leq\alpha\leq3\).

 \acknowledgments